XoAuraHiru/auxili-poc-bicep/native-auth-function-app/README.md

 ## OTP delivery flow

-- `POST /auth/signup/start` now triggers both the `/signup/v1.0/start` and `/signup/v1.0/challenge` Microsoft Entra calls.
-The function returns challenge metadata (channel, interval, obfuscated email) and a refreshed continuation token once the email OTP has been issued.
+- `POST /auth/signup/start` chains `/signup/v1.0/start` and `/signup/v1.0/challenge`, returning challenge metadata (channel, interval, obfuscated email) plus the refreshed continuation token after issuing the OTP email.
-- `POST /auth/password/reset/start` behaves the same way for the password reset flow by chaining `/resetpassword/v1.0/start` and `/resetpassword/v1.0/challenge`.
+- `POST /auth/password/reset/start` performs the equivalent sequence for password reset by invoking `/resetpassword/v1.0/start` and `/resetpassword/v1.0/challenge`.
-- To resend a verification code, call the dedicated relays:
+- To resend a code, call the corresponding `start` endpoint again with the same identifier; Microsoft Entra will enforce throttling and the response still surfaces `challengeIntervalSeconds` and `codeLength` so clients can respect retry guidance.
-  - `POST /auth/signup/challenge` with the latest continuation token.
-  - `POST /auth/password/reset/challenge` (future enhancement) or restart the reset flow.

-Each response includes `challengeIntervalSeconds` and `codeLength` hints so the client can respect Azure throttling guidance before attempting a resend.

 ## Deployment